 Each year we need passionate, enthusiastic, creative youth and adults to co-create a welcoming, inclusive and exciting experience for youth attendees.
 All volunteer staff will attend GA for free - registration, travel, lodging, and a food stipend will all be provided at no cost to you.

 Check out applications for GA Youth Staff (youth) - charged with creating emergent programming and building community of care for youth at GA.
-We have a new staffing structure for 2020, you can read more about it here on the Blue Boat Blog (insert link)
+We have a new staffing structure for 2021, you can read more about it here on the Blue Boat Blog.

 Check out applications for Thrive@GA Youth Coordinator - charged with supporting youth of color at GA.